 The false dichotomy

-Apart from weaknesses in presented arguments of supposed flaws in the guidelines, such as whether foods suggested as toxic actually are, or whether people actually followed the guidelines; the false dichotomy narrative completely falls over in the presentation of there being no other alternative.
+Apart from weaknesses in presented arguments of supposed flaws in the guidelines, that the guidelines have been revised in wording since the original, or whether people actually followed the guidelines at all; the false dichotomy narrative completely falls over in the presentation of there being no other alternative.
 No other reason for the rise in obesity and disease risk other than foods we eat.
 No changes in the fabric of society other than changes in our food environment.
 No change in our food environments other than the dietary guidelines.
 No other choice for a healthy diet other than Diet B.

 In reality …